 8. Brush up your language skills

 The HR interview is the one time you can expect to have your language skills tested during the recruitment process.
-If the job requires proficiency in Spanish, French or Mandarin, for example, the recruiter could switch into that language at any time during the interview.
+If the job requires proficiency in Spanish, French, or Mandarin, for example, the recruiter could switch to that language at any time during the interview.
 So make sure you can communicate clearly in the language because it will be expected of you.
-As Eric, head of human resources in a multinational company, explained:
+As Eric, head of human resources in a multinational company explained:

 If you follow these tips, you have an excellent chance of having a successful interview and moving on to the next step in the process.
 If you are not called back, however, keep in mind that this is just an interview and does not necessarily call your abilities into question.
 Take stock of the interview and try to learn from it.
 You have gained valuable experience, regardless of the outcome!
 If you were a hit, bravo!
 Now onto the next step.

 Translated by Kalin Linsberg